LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/hurts-to-be-told.md

 ---
-slug: "/poemas/hurst-to-be-told"
+slug: "/poemas/hurts-to-be-told"
 tags: ["desperation"]
-title: "hurst-to-be-told"
+title: "hurts-to-be-told"
 ---
-Hurst to be told
+Hurts to be told

 that you don't matter.

 &nbsp;

-Hurst to be told
+Hurts to be told

 that you're a soldier,